lougovsk/linux/Documentation/virt/kvm/api.rst

 an invalid set of vector lengths via KVM_SET_ONE_REG will fail with EINVAL.

-After the vcpu's SVE configuration is finalized, further attempts to write this register will fail with EPERM.
+After the vcpu's SVE or SME configuration is finalized, further attempts to write these registers will fail with EPERM.

 arm64 bitmap feature firmware pseudo-registers have the following bit pattern::